 (Modified photograph used with Creative Commons License, see original and license)

 Good for Lik, but not so for photography as art.
 I heard from friends who visited the canyon that the guide throws a shovel of dust to make the light “visible”.
 Other than the added dust, I, like the author, do not see anything that was “added” by the photographer.
 I would much rather have a print by Minor White, Paul Caponigro, Aaron Siskind, André Kertesz, … For substantially less investment.

 Jonathan Jones in The Guardian article went on to declare that “Photography is not an art.
 It is a technology.”
 I respectfully disagree with the author.
-Photography as a medium is not art, just as painting or sculpture are not either.
+If photography as a medium is not art, painting or sculpture are not either.
 Photography uses technology, as do painting and sculpture.
 Technology is the application of knowledge to produce desired results, in industry or in art.
 Cave paintings did not use fancy brushes or acrylic paint but modern painters have the benefit of this application of knowledge to produce “better” paintings.
 All art benefits from science and technology.
 Look at Leonardo Da Vinci who found new ways of making better pigments, better brushes so that he could apply these “technologies” to his art to produce the works like The Last Supper and The Mona Lisa.
 However, neither “painting” nor “better pigments” created the art, Leonardo did with the intention of conveying his ideas at a level that engaged the viewers for centuries.
 One can even argue that his methods of producing better pigments were also “art” indeed which he liberally mixed with his centuries-ahead scientific mind.

 Like all art, photography requires learning to appreciate it.